Before We Opened the Door

 This is a living story.
 The next chapter is action.

-There is a practical plan forming — not to win an argument, but to reduce friction.
+A practical plan is forming — not to win an argument, but to reduce friction.
 A visible moment of effort, and then a sustainable system.
 Something the Twins can point to.
 Something the far-away can support.
 Something the Mother can laugh at because, finally, the family is moving in the same direction.

 The younger breeze will bring noise.
 The river will keep running.
 The land will keep waiting.
-And the house — whether it stands or is dismantled — will continue to do what it has been doing all along:
+And the house — whether it stands or is dismantled — will continue to do what it has always done:

 It will keep the family in the same frame.

-If you’ve found yourself inside a similar orbit, you’re not alone.
-This site is a record of how one family tries to turn burden into stewardship — and how a place can be “lost” and still quietly alive.
+This site is a record of how one family tries to turn burden into stewardship — and how a place can be lost and still quietly alive.